Bhavik2205/jarviot-challenge-full-stack-backend/readme.md

 2) Click on allow access in the prompt.
 3) It will then redirect you to another link with access token in it.

 //Internal Api.
-Don't use this manually'\n'
+Don't use this manually

 ****http://localhost:4000/google/redirect****
 1) It will take some time to read the files in your drive.
 2) After loading all the file and analysing the risk score, it will respond with something like this